 Fonda lo Que Hay

 It’s hard not to fall in love with Laboratorio Madrigal.
-From the moment you step foot in this stunning dining room, you’ll feel as if you’ve been transported to some magical new place.
-Diners have the option of ordering from a pre-fixe menu or ordering a la carte, and you honestly can’t go wrong either way.
+Diners have the option of ordering from a pre-fixe menu or ordering a la carte.
+And you honestly can’t go wrong either way.
 Favorites include the octopus ceviche, the blackened fish tacos, and the braised beef.
 The fish of the day is always sure to impress as well.
 While there aren’t many vegetarian-friendly options on the menu, the kitchen can prepare something off-menu upon special request.
 This is one spot that’s perfect for a special meal if you’re looking to splurge.